palantirnet/search_api_federated_solr/README.md

 The module also relies on the [Federated Search React](https://github.com/palantirnet/federated-search-react) application, which is referenced as an external Drupal library.

+Apache Solr versions `4.5.1` and `5.x` have been used with this module and it is likely that newer versions will also work.

 INSTALLATION
 ------------